ringecosystem/collaboration/service-providers/itering/25Q1-integration-and-infrastructure.md

 - We will continue to drive the integration of third-party systems, further enhancing and expanding the diversity and interoperability of the RingDAO ecosystem.
 For all related updates and tracking issues, feel free to follow: https://github.com/ringecosystem/integration/issues to stay informed and participate in the discussions.

-### GCP Maintenance
+### Cloud Maintenance

+- Cost of Cloud services
-- Responsible for the daily maintenance and management of Google Cloud Platform (GCP), including resource optimization, monitoring, and troubleshooting to ensure high availability and stability of services.
+- Responsible for the daily maintenance and management of Cloud (GCP etc.), including resource optimization, monitoring, and troubleshooting to ensure high availability and stability of services.

-### Application Server Maintenance
+### DevSecOps and Maintenance

 - Manage and maintain application servers, including updates, backups, performance optimization, and recovery from failures, ensuring efficient operation and security.